Learn more about Housing Authority of Snohomish County.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (425) 290-8499.

-The Housing Authority of Snohomish County (HASCO) Section 8 Housing Choice Voucher waiting list is currently closed.
-Applications were last accepted on a limited basis from June 1, 2020, until June 11, 2020.
+The Housing Authority of Snohomish County (HASC) Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted on a limited basis from April 5, 2021 until April 15, 2021.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.